-I finish dressing in the protective suit and I also check the suits of my two Congolese colleagues: Patrick and Héritier.
+I finish dressing in the protective suit and, following protocol, I also check the suits of my two Congolese colleagues: Patrick and Héritier.
 Their fear transmits to me.
 One of the patients inside the centre is a colleague of theirs.
-There is also the priest and another nurse.
+Other patients include the priest and another nurse.
 I open the access to the high-risk area.

 Inside the treatment centre